Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 JUMP TO SECTION Jump To:

 The first thing you’ll need to do is to find an IDPA match to shoot.
-Fortunately, with nearly 400 clubs across the United States and over 100 more around the world, there are many options almost no matter where you’re located.
-The IDPA website includes a search tool for clubs, as well as a way to search for individual matches posted by the clubs.
+Fortunately, with over 300 clubs across the United States and over 100 more around the world, you can likely find one within travel distance.

-IDPA Match map
+IDPA Match

-All officially affiliated IDPA clubs are on the IDPA website, but not all of their matches.
-You might instead need to email the individual club contacts or ask around locally at your local gun shop or in regional forums or Facebook groups.
+You might instead need to email the individual club contacts or ask around locally at your local gun shop, in regional forums, or on Facebook groups.
 Googling IDPA and the name of your nearest big city can help too.
-When getting information about an upcoming match to try, make sure you also find out details like:

-• Do you need to sign up in advance or can you just show up?
+• Do you need to sign up in advance, or can you just show up?

 • What is the match fee?

-• Is there a new shooter orientation and when is it?
+• Is there a new shooter orientation, and when is it?

 Sanctioned IDPA Match Trophies